A segregated reduced order model of a pressure-based solver for turbulent compressible flows: Full-order discretization method

 \subsection{Proper Orthogonal Decomposition procedure}

 The scope of this work is to find an efficient and reliable reduced order model to be able to solve \autoref{eq:FANS} for many different values of the parameter $\pi$ without solving the Finite Volume discretized equations every time from scratch.
-For this reason we decided to develop a new procedure based on a POD-Galerkin scheme.
+For this reason, we developed a new procedure based on a POD-Galerkin scheme.

-The whole machinery is divided into two main steps: an offline phase which consists on the resolution of a certain number $N_{\pi}$ of full order solutions, trying to extract as much information as possible from this set, and an online phase consisting on the resolution of a dimensionally reduced problem for all the different needed parametric configurations.
-What is new in this method is to be capable of resulting as general as possible with respect to the selected full order turbulence model and, at the same time, as coherent as possible with respect to high fidelity solutions.
+The whole machinery is divided in two main steps: an offline phase which consists on the resolution of a certain number $N_{\pi}$ of full-order solutions, trying to extract as much information as possible from this set, and an online phase consisting on the resolution of a dimensionally reduced problem for all the different needed parametric configurations.
+What is new in this method is to be capable of resulting as general as possible with respect to the selected full-order turbulence model and, at the same time, as coherent as possible with respect to high fidelity solutions.